 Mental Health Players: In their pursuit of reducing the stigma of mental illness and raising awareness of the needs of people with mental illness, the Mental Health Players volunteer program uses improvisational theatre to educate the community on mental health issues and mental illness.
-In 2012 Mental Health Players participated in 20 theatrical performances.
-A total of 750 audience members took part in a Mental Health Players performance.
-84% of these audience members surveyed learned something new about mental illness or know where to go for help as a result of the program.
+In 2014, the Mental Health Players participated in 30 theatrical performances.
+A total of 1,767 audience members took part in a Mental Health Players performance.
+86% of these audience members surveyed learned something new about mental illness or know where to go for help as a result of the program.

 Family Newsletters: We believe in empowering family members of people with mental illness to be active in the recovery of their loved ones.
 Our newsletters, Concerned Families for the Mentally Ill (CFMI) and Parents Involved Network (PIN), were sent to 800 individuals.
-Each newsletter provided at least 14 local support groups that were detailed together in the newsletters to the public, including at least 1 educational lecture series.
+Each newsletter provided at least 18 local support groups including at least 1 educational lecture series.
 Also, at least one scholarly article focusing on understanding mental illness was detailed in each newsletter.
-In addition, three board members in 2012 were family members of people that suffered from severe and persistent mental illness.

-Information and Referral Services: MHAMC operates an Information and Referral Service which utilizes a data base of private practitioners in the Morris County area.
-This includes an inventory of their areas of expertise.
-In 2012 we provided community resources and referrals to 496 individuals in need.
+Information and Referral Services: MHAMC operates an Information and Referral Service which utilizes a database of private practitioners in the Morris County area.
+This includes an inventory of their areas of expertise, locations, fees of services, and contact information.
+In 2014, we provided community resources and referrals to 360 individuals in need.
 100% of callers received information or resources on issues in which they requested assistance.

 Please click here to get info on Mental Health America's Information Center!